Influence your teenager’s mental well-being: I do not think any of us as parents would want to have a child or a family member who is mentally unwell.

 - Ensure they get good rest and drink adequate water.

-- Monitor their diet and sleeping pattern.
+- Take care of their diet and sleeping pattern by yourself.

 - Be vigilant and watch out for signs of abuse.
 Inspect bruises and cuts.
 Probe further till you are convinced with the answer.